frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-package.md

 ```

 :::note[File Names]
 A file containing a Data Package descriptor `MAY` have other name rather than `datapackage.json` as an internal part of some project or system if supported by corresponding implementations.
-A descriptor `SHOULD NOT` be externally published under any other name rather than `datapackage.json`.
+A descriptor `SHOULD NOT` be externally published under any other name than `datapackage.json`.
 :::

 ## Properties